 Growing older isn’t something we think about but it is worth planning for.
 Therefore, the National Institute for Health Care Excellence has produced an easy read guide with great advice for people with Learning Disabilities.
 In this … Continue reading Growing Older with Learning Disabilities

-The NHS has reported people with a learning disability, autism or both often have poorer physical and mental health than other people.
+The NHS has reported people with a learning disability often have poorer physical and mental health than other people.
 They need to understand why so that they can make a difference to people’s lives.
-One of the ways they are … Continue reading What is LeDer?
+One of the ways they are finding out this … Continue reading What is LeDer?

 Gig Buddies has been set up to enable people with learning disabilities to enjoy events within their communities, including live music!
 Gig Buddies match up a volunteer, a Gig Buddy, and someone with a learning disability and then they both get to … Continue reading Who are Gig Buddies?